JWST Observations of Starbursts: PAHs Closely Trace the Cool Phase of M82's Galactic Wind: Data

 \subsection{PAH Emission from JWST/MIRI}

 We trace 7.7 and 11.3 um PAH emission using JWST images that cover the M82 outflow in the F770W and F1130W filters (doi:\dataset[10.17909/ew85-bc51]{https://doi.org/10.17909/ew85-bc51}) from \cite{Bolatto2024} (project GO 1701) which have previously appeared in \citet{Fisher2025} and \citet{Villanueva2025}.
 Following Cronin et al.\ (in preparation), we subtract a median background estimated from the outer part of the mosaic and confirm the estimate with the JWST Background Calculator\footnote{\url{https://github.com/spacetelescope/jwst_backgrounds}}.
 We verified that after this, the overall background level of the image appears consistent with previous wide-area \textit{Spitzer} imaging \citep{Engelbracht2006,Dale2009} to $\approx \pm 0.25$~MJy~sr$^{-1}$.
-Also following Cronin et al.\ (in preparation), a stellar continuum was subtracted from the images using \textit{Spitzer} IRS data.
-These images are shown in Figure~\ref{fig:jwstdata}.
+We also account for the stellar and dust continuum that contribute to these PAH bands.
+Cronin et al.\ (in preparation) will provide the full details of the continuum subtraction, but in brief, we used the \textit{Spitzer} IRS spectral cubes of M82 with PAHFIT \citep{PAHFIT} to decompose each spectrum into its emission and continuum components.
+The resulting continuum maps were then regridded onto the JWST images, and a pixel-by-pixel continuum subtraction was applied.
+The IRS-derived continuum maps overlap most of the JWST mosaic, but do not cover the full JWST field of view.
+Where IRS and JWST overlap, we apply the pixel-by-pixel continuum subtraction using the regridded IRS continuum maps.
+In regions outside the IRS footprint, we adopt a constant continuum fraction equal to the median measured within the IRS coverage for that morphological component.
+We find that the median continuum contribution to the F770W image is $\approx14\%$ in the northern outflow, $16\%$ in the disk, and $14\%$ in the southern outflow.
+For the F1130W image, the corresponding values are $\approx18\%$, $22\%$, and $18\%$.
+We define the disk as regions within $\pm750$~pc of the center of M82, with the remaining area corresponding to the northern and southern outflows.